longenbach/Tableau-Interactive-Confusion-Matrix/README.md

 View Colaboratory notebook for more details on creating csv file for Tableau notebook.

 ## Interactive Confusion Matrix:

+By being able to examine the text which is being misclassified can start to give you a better idea on why the current model might be failing.
+For example, is the issue semantics or spelling errors or maybe it’s very challenging problem given the available data.
+NLP problems are difficult but sometimes the best thing you can do to start is visualize your data.

+Below is a general visual framework:
+-   Another option is to display only important words not the entire text post.
+-   Filter or size points based on probability a post belongs to a certain class.

 <p float="center">
   <img src="imgs/Tableau_Demo.gif"/>